geocomPP/sdvwR/R+sd.md

 is set at 0.001 (much larger values may be needed, for data that use is *projected* - does not use latitude and longitude).
-The comparison between the simplified object and the orginal shows that the new object is less than a third of its original size.
+The comparison between the simplified object and the orginal shows that the new object is less than 3% of its original size.
 Yet when visualised using the `plot` function, it is clear that `shf2lds.simple` retains the overall shape of the line and is virtually indistinguishable from the orginal object.

-This example is rather contrived because even the larger object `shf2lds` is only 0.103 Mb, negligible compared with the gigabytes of RAM available to modern computers.
+This example is rather contrived because even the larger object `shf2lds` is only 0.107 Mb, negligible compared with the gigabytes of RAM available to modern computers.
 However, it underlines a wider point: for *visualisation* purposes at small spatial scales (i.e. covering a large area of the Earth on a small map),